 PrognoCIS is actively working to facilitate telemedicine capabilities for its clients.
 United Concierge Medicine (UCM), a client of PrognoCIS, provides telemedicine capabilities to over 90 companies around New York; PrognoCIS customized the PrognoCIS mobile app to support telemedicine capabilities for Upstate Concierge.

 “The value proposition for [telemedicine] is the ability to expand their geographic reach, take on more lives, treat patients simply and affordably through telemedicine, but when things are more complex, you can filter them back into your hospital system,” Algozzine said.
 “There’s also the cost savings to treating people where they are rather than at a hospital.”

 PrognoCIS’ work with UCM is but a single example of our adaptation to healthcare innovation.
-Telemedicine is an exciting and new method in delivering not only care, but medical education.
+Telemedicine is an exciting and new method of delivering not only care but medical education.
 Telemedicine has the potential to revolutionize the healthcare industry, especially in small and rural practices.